Haletran/42_Hypertube/README.md

 - [x] Make the frontend rules for password and everything else the same in the backend
 - [x] Make the traduction for every page
 - [ ] Delete the token when the user logout
+- [ ] Add admin page to see all users, all movies etc...
 - [ ] Implement Redux for removing the need to reload the page every now abnd then just to update some value (keep the context API for api calls)